-In Datrana, the Village Pond Committee is responsible for ensuring equal allocation of the pond water.
-As in the Water Campaign workshop, 100% of the participants wrote that they chose to make a pond, because their biggest need was for drinking water.
+As in the Water Campaign workshop, 100% of the participants in the Datrana workshop wrote that they chose to make a pond, because their biggest need was for drinking water.
 Again, because all the villagers were involved in the earliest stages of the project cycle, the pond was built to ensure equal access for every village member.
 Those who had the least access to other water sources could voice their needs and suggestions to change their dire situations.
-16 of the 18 participants said that the most important criteria in the selection of the pond site was ensuring equal access and it's proximity to the village.
+Sixteen of the 18 participants said that the most important criteria in the selection of the pond site was ensuring equal access and it's proximity to the village.
 They also wrote that the biggest benefit of the pond has been the equal distribution of water the village now enjoys.
 Every member of the village uses the pond water, including small, medium, and large farmers, village leaders, the village school, the day care center, and the pond committee.
 Some participants said that even neighboring villages sometime use the water.

-The Local Pond Committee is in charge of ensuring equal and proper use of the pond water.
+As in the Campaign, the local monitoring system for equal allocation in Datrana is local leadership.
+The Pond Committee is responsible for ensuring equal use of the pond water.
 Distribution has not been calculated per head per day.
 Instead, their distribution system is flexible enough to meet the changing needs of different stakeholders.
-The monitoring system depends on the stakeholders involvement in the management of the pond and their sense of ownership of the pond.
-According to the participants, every villager benefits from the pond water and the village feels they own the pond.
-Therefore, their experience has been that the villagers work hard to both reap their individual benefits from the pond and ensure collective maintenance of the pond.
+The system depends on the stakeholders' involvement in the management of the pond and their sense of ownership of the pond.
+If they feel they are being denied equal access to the pond water, they can raise the issue in the Committee meeting.